mw572/PracticalMachineLearning/writeup.md

 registerDoMC(cores = 8) # for parallel processing
 ```

-Next we import our data from the source links into our two files, training and testing data.
-Although in this case the data has been imported directly into R environment I have saved CSV compies in the Data folder within the repository that can be easily imported into R
+Next we import our data from the source links into our R environment, as training and testing data.
+Although in this case the data has been imported directly into R environment I have saved CSV copies in the Data folder within the repository that can be easily imported into R
 ```r
 rawtraindata = read.csv(url("https://d396qusza40orc.cloudfront.net/predmachlearn/pml-training.csv"))
 rawtestdata = read.csv(url("https://d396qusza40orc.cloudfront.net/predmachlearn/pml-testing.csv"))